naftalyava/naftalyava.github.io/_posts/2023-7-1-example-xdp-ebpf-code for handling ingress traffic.md

 date: 2023-07-01
 ---

-A year ago, I was exploring a few Kubernetes CNI plugins when I stumbled upon the intriguing Cilium project.
+A year ago, I was exploring a few Kubernetes CNI plugins when I stumbled upon the Cilium project.
 Cilium uses **eBPF** and **XDP** for network traffic control, security, and visibility.

 *eBPF* (Extended Berkeley Packet Filter) allows you to attach your code on the fly to almost any function within the Linux kernel. *XDP* (Xpress DataPath), on the other hand, enables manipulation of network traffic even before it reaches the network stack of the Linux kernel.
-Essentially, eBPF and XDP let you dynamically add logic to network traffic control while bypassing the kernel potentially giving you better performance.
+Essentially, eBPF and XDP let you dynamically add logic to network traffic control while bypassing the kernel network stack potentially giving you better performance.

-Although I initially considered utilizing these technologies to accelerate Kubernetes workloads using a DPU, a type of smart NIC, I eventually pursued a different direction.
-However, the concepts of eBPF and XDP piqued my interest and stuck with me.
+Although I initially considered utilizing these technologies to accelerate Kubernetes workloads using a DPU, a type of smart NIC, eventually I scrapped this XDP offload idea and went in a different direction, but the technology remained stuck in my head since then.

 Fast forward to today, I decided to spend a weekend building a functional example that uses most of the basic building blocks of eBPF and XDP.